Yu-TingLee/flashattn2-cpu/README.md

 FlashAttention-2 on CPU
 =======================
 This repository contains several implementations of FlashAttention-2 forward pass on CPU in Python (NumPy, Numba), and C++ (Eigen).
 It was originally developed as a final project for a machine learning course.
+My report is avaiable at [https://drive.google.com/file/d/1Ui7b7OmlLXq72F-xsxJRqMYaqPPlKO0-/view?usp=sharing](https://drive.google.com/file/d/1Ui7b7OmlLXq72F-xsxJRqMYaqPPlKO0-/view?usp=sharing).

 Dependencies
 ------------